 1st Thematic Work Package: Integration of biodiversity conservation and sustainable development in the Carpathian region

-- On 10th June this year, the Secretariat of the Carpathian Convention has officially submitted the strategy for local sustainable tourism development, based on the natural and cultural heritage of the Carpathians, on 7th July 2021.
+- On 10th June this year, the Secretariat of the Carpathian Convention has officially submitted the strategy for local sustainable tourism development based on the natural and cultural heritage of the Carpathians to the Parties of the Carpathian Convention.

-- Secretariat of the Carpathian Convention has submitted the draft Carpathian strategy for enhancing biodiversity and landscape conservation outside and inside protected areas to the Carpathian Convention parties.
+- On 7th July 2021, the Secretariat of the Carpathian Convention has submitted the draft Carpathian strategy for enhancing biodiversity and landscape conservation outside and inside protected areas to the Parties of the Carpathian Convention.

 - Under the frameworks of two strategies, Centralparks also ran two pilot actions in Poland, in Pieniny National Park and Magurski National Park.
-During the successful meetings in these parks in June 2021, several important stakeholders expressed their willingness to cooperate with the WPT1 leader.
+Concerning the local sustainable tourism strategy meeting in Magurski National Park, several important stakeholders expressed their willingness to cooperate with the National Park Director on the implementation of the local strategy for the Magura region.

 2nd Thematic Work Package: Building capacities of Carpathian protected areas managers